planetWayne/homebridge-sonos-starter/README.md

     ...
     {
         "accessory": "SonosStarterTrack",
-        "name": "Morning Music",
+        "name": "Kitchen BBC Radio 2",
         "apiBaseUrl": "http://localhost:5005",
-        "preset": "workday-morning"
+        "preset": "Kitchen-Radio2"
         "trackURI": "x-sonosapi-stream:...{GetDetails from sonosapi/state}"
     },
     ...
 ```

+You can have multiple accessories with different presets, just duplicate the accessory section and change the name, preset and trackURI accordingly.

 - `accessory` needs to be `SonosStarterTrack`
 - `name` is the name that HomeKit will use
 - `apiBaseUrl` is the base URL where [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) lives
-- `preset` is the [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api)-preset that should be started
+- `preset` is the [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) - preset that should be started
-- `trackURI` *Optional* this is the trackUri taken from the /stats page of [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) - this is used to see if a particular track or stream is playing.
-The idea being that you can have visualisation and within HomeKit that the track you have in your 'preset' is indeed the track playing.
+- `trackURI` *Optional* this is the 'trackUri' taken from the /stats page of [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) - this is used to see if a particular track or stream is playing.
+The idea being that you can have visualisation within HomeKit that the track you have in your 'preset' is indeed the track playing.

 ## Finally

 Restart [Homebridge](https://github.com/nfarina/homebridge) and that's it.
-Tested with node 6 on a raspi.
+Tested with node 6 on a raspi, also running with Node on OSX